wryanj/gt_fsf_hw12/README.md

 **Demo Video For Main Application**
 The below demo demonstrates a bit of everything, as you can see the process for adding departments, roles, employees as well as viewing information and updating existing roles for current employees (I have a standalone view information option but I included these after any add or update sequence so that the user can see their change reflected already in the DB).

 In the sequence below you can see me promoting myself to QB of the dirty birds while also demoting Matty Ice to the Practice Squad.
 You can also see the escapes I build into prompts to ensure data is added in a way that maintains it as a relational database.
-The "relational" structure of this DB (which was given to us as a starting resource to follow)

 Additional videos of each separate view, add, update functionalities can be found via access of the links to a google drive below.